HenrikJuvonen/coapp-vse/README.md

 - Visual Studio 2010 SP1 or Visual Studio 2012
 - Visual Studio 2010 SP1 SDK

+## Build with ptk

+- Have coapp.devtools installed and setup properly
+- Open Visual Studio command prompt and change directory to the solution directory
+- "cd COPKG"
+- "ptk normal" (or "ptk metro" if you have the latest mahapps.metro)
+- install the .msi-package in the COPKG directory

 ## Getting Started

 - Run Visual Studio as administrator.